nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 export default zIndexes;
 ```

-Then use it in your component as follows:
+The array can be used in components as follows:

 ```jsx
 import styled from 'styled-components';